National Study Tour 2019

 This year, the Institute’s National Study Tour will be held in Aberdeen and Deeside in conjunction with the European Forest Institute’s annual conference, ‘Plantation forests to native forests: Delivering multiple ecosystem benefits in a changing climate’.

-On Thursday 19 September, we will meet at the Village Hotel, Aberdeen, for an early evening series of scene-setting talks before an informal Study Tour Dinner.
-On Friday 20 September, minibuses will transport us on our visits to:
+On Thursday 19 September, we will start at the Village Hotel, Aberdeen, for an early evening series of talks, followed by a panel and audience discussion and then an informal networking dinner.

 - Durris Forest

 Durris is a productive forest, largely planted with exotic species.
 But its proximity to the city of Aberdeen has created multi-functional demands on the forest, as well as opportunities.
 Glen Tanar has a diversified range of businesses covering forestry, tourism, hunting, and conservation as well as a National Nature Reserve, productive forest and amenity forest.

 The coordinator for the Institute’s National Study Tour 2019 is James Nott MICFor, Conservator of Grampian Conservancy at Scottish Forestry.

 Who Should Attend?

 Forest and woodland managers and other practitioners, land agents, landowners, policy makers and academics who want to:

 - stay ahead and consider potential new markets